Authorised Push Payment (APP) Compensation

 Getting your money back from a bank.

-Historically, banks have avoided paying push payment fraud compensation to victims.
+Historically, banks have avoided paying authorised push payment compensation to victims.
 However, there are protections to help victims of push payment scams to secure compensation.
 In fact, your bank can only refuse to reimburse stolen funds where you have shown a very significant degree of carelessness.
-Where a bank refuses compensation, you can take your case to the Financial Ombudsman service.
+Where a bank refuses compensation for authorised push payment fraud, you can take your case to the Financial Ombudsman service.

 What’s more, cyber-criminals often get access to your data because the necessary security processes are not in place.
 If you have become the victim of push payment fraud because of the negligence of your bank (or any other organisation), you may be able to claim compensation.